SybileC/Web-Design-Challenge/README.md

 # Web-Design-Challenge

 Created a visualization dashboard website using visualizations I've created for the Weather Map study.
+App was deployed to GitHub pages (https://sybilec.github.io/weather-map-website/)

 The website consists of 7 pages: